Scheduling

 On org event types, specializations route a booking to specific team members based on a guest's answer.
 For example, if a guest selects "Tankless water heater" for the service question, send that booking only to the reps who handle tankless work.

-- The first matching rule wins.
-One target means the booking is assigned to them; several means it round-robins among that set.
+• The first matching rule wins.
+One target means the booking is assigned to them; with several, Cartoply picks from that set the specialist who was assigned least recently.

 Eligible groups (org event types)

 Use Eligible groups to restrict an org event type to one or more groups.
 Only members of the selected groups can be booked, and round-robin rotates within that set.
 Leave it empty and every member is eligible (the default).
-This is a cleaner alternative to excluding members one by one.
+This is a cleaner alternative to the Member access panel, which excludes people one at a time.

 Toggling event types on and off